 Note: The Babylonians used the ziqpu or pole (and astronomical instrument, basically a gnomon/polus), an upright split (separated) stick (stile), to measure shadow-lengths.
 Originally this pole was used as a crude transit instrument to make out the north-south orientation of buildings, later to secure an approximate idea of the altitude of stars.
 (See: Origins of Astrology by Jack Lindsay (1971, Page 69).
 See also the Babylonian astronomical/astrological compendium Mul.Apin.)
 No illustrations or examples of the Babylonian ziqpu have come down to us.
 However, we have examples of ancient Egyptian, Greek, and Chinese gnomons.

 Three tablets are graphic sources.
 One graphic representation is a fragmentary Assyrian "planisphere" (K 8538) recovered from the library of King Assurbanipal in Nineveh.
 Remaining on it are schematic drawings of six stars and constellations (i.e., the constellations depicted in each sector are drawn as dots (representing stars) connected by lines).
+Whether K 8538 with its drawings of constellations has an astronomical or rather a magical purpose, is disputed.
 Two astrological tablets from 2nd-century BCE Uruk are our only source of actual constellation drawings.
 (One of these tablets is in two fragments and is formed from VAT 7847 and AO 6448.)
 One of the two tablets (VAT 7851) shows the Pleiades, Moon and Taurus.
 The other of the two tablets (VAT 7847) (obverse side) shows Jupiter, Hydra and Leo.
 (Both Hydra and Leo are facing an 8-pointed star, Marduk (= Jupiter).)
 The constellation depiction on AO 6448 (forming the reverse side of the completed VAT 7847 + AO 6448 tablet (= TCL 6, 12)) shows Mercury (the eight-pointed star captioned dingirGUD.UD), Virgo and Corvus (the Raven) (standing on the tail of Hydra).
 The name AB.SIN engraved on the drawing (above the star to the left) denotes either the zodiacal sign Virgo or the brightest star Spica in the constellation Virgo.

 Drawings of zodiacal constellations are also found on many seal impressions from Hellenistic Uruk.